harness/developer-hub/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference.md

 ### Credentials

 Specify the credentials that enable Harness to connect your AWS account.
-There are three primary options:
+There are four primary options:

 * **Assume IAM Role on Delegate:** This assumes the SA of the delegate.
 This is often the simplest method for connecting Harness to your AWS account and services.
 Once you select this option, you can select a delegate in the next step of AWS connector creation.
 Typically, the delegate runs in the target infrastructure (such as in an EKS cluster).
    * Ensure the IAM roles attached to the nodes have the right access.